Engineering Technologies (Level 1 Diploma)

 This is a graded qualification; learners can achieve a Pass, Merit or Distinction.

 Learners must be at least 14 years old.
-There are no formal entry requirements

-    for this qualification.
-However, learners must have the potential to achieve all

-    aspects of the qualification.
-In particular, learners should be able to

-    demonstrate that they have the minimum levels of literacy and numeracy required

-    to comply with the health and safety aspects of the scheme, the completion of

-    the learning outcomes, and the assessments.
+There are no formal entry requirements for this qualification.
+However, learners must have the potential to achieve all aspects of the qualification.
+In particular, learners should be able to demonstrate that they have the minimum levels of literacy and numeracy required to comply with the health and safety aspects of the scheme, the completion of the learning outcomes, and the assessments.

-    Assessment methods within this qualification include an on-screen multiple

-    choice examination for the mandatory unit and a Centre marked practical and

-    theory assessments for the optional units.
-Assessment methods have been designed

-    to assess the knowledge, understanding and skills of learners for both units.
+Assessment methods within this qualification include an on-screen multiple-choice examination for the mandatory unit and Centre marked practical and theory assessments for the optional units.
+Assessment methods have been designed to assess the knowledge, understanding and skills of learners for both units.

 The on-screen multiple choice examination is set by EAL and marked by EAL.
-The

-    internal assessment is set by EAL and marked by members of the delivery team at
+The internal assessment is set by EAL and marked by members of the delivery team at the Centre.

-    the Centre.

 Where the assessment takes the form of written/short answer or multiple choice question papers, these must be treated as controlled assessments.

 All assessment decisions are then subject to internal and external quality assurance.